Vehicles, and the technologies in them, continue to evolve. More and more technologically-advanced vehicles are entering the market each day.

 Vehicle safety is continually evolving.

 The technologies being developed by vehicle manufacturers are improving every day.
 The test and rating criteria we apply are updated every three years to incorporate the latest safety technologies.
-This means that when you choose a 5 star rated car with the latest datestamp, you are getting the safest vehicle possible.
+This means that when you choose a five-star rated car with the latest datestamp, you are getting the safest vehicle possible.

 From January 2023 a number of new active safety system test scenarios are included in ANCAP's testing procedures with new safety features encouraged, and scoring adjusted to incentivise a higher level of safety.